Fr4nz83/Taser-query/README.md

   - the length of the COI sequences of the TASeR queries (see the -m parameter)
   - the number of repetitions (see the -r parameter)

-- Precompute distances between POIs of COIs: in this mode, which is triggered when using the `````` parameter, the application takes as input the vertices and edges of a road network, plus the POIs of COIs of choice, and precompute the distances between the POIs over the road netork.
+- Precompute distances between POIs of COIs: in this mode, which is triggered when using the ```precomputeTD``` parameter, the application takes as input the vertices and edges of a road network, plus the POIs of the COIs of choice, and precompute the distances between said POIs over the given road network.

+Overall, have a look at the [```main```](https://github.com/Fr4nz83/Taser-query/blob/main/src/main.cpp) of our application for more information.
+Feel also free to reach out if you have any doubt or need clarifications.

 Below is an example of how to execute our application to compute TASeR queries.